Arcadia-Science/2024-circular-dna-workflow/README.md

 After setting up your conda environment that includes installing Nextflow, you are now ready to launch the workflow.
+**IMPORTANT NOTE**: If you're using `conda` to manage your environments, please manually install `sra-tools` on your system or point your path to recognize it in your conda environment.

 The input CSV samplesheet should look like the following (also see the CSV samplesheet in `inputs/`):
 ```